eclipse-edc/Connector/docs/developer/dpf_selector.md

 capabilities such as its `DataSink` and `DataSource` implementations, streaming capabilities, etc.

 Requests come in either through an API or an SPI hit the `DataPlaneSelector`, which then filters its list of `DataPlaneInstace` records and selects the best fitting DPF based on a strategy.
-By default selection is made at random.
+By default, selection is made at random.

 ### API/SPI considerations